Jer8miah/Alexa/entries/game-rules.typ

   date: datetime(year: 2024, month: 5, day: 5),
 )

-= Field Elements #footnote(
+= Field Overview #footnote(
   [Images sourced from: #link("https://content.vexrobotics.com/docs/2024-2025/v5rc-high-stakes/VRC-HighStakesManual-2425-0.1release.pdf", "Game Manual", )],
 )

-In this section we will analyze VRC High Stakes game elements and rules.
+The VRC High Stakes field is played in a 12' x 12' field by two allince, one red and one blue, who compete in matches consisting of a fifteen second Autonmous Period followed by a one minute and forty-five second Driver Controlled Period.
+The object of the game is to attain a higher score than the opposing alliance by scoring Rings on Stakes, placing Moblie Goals, and climbing at the end of the match.

 #align(center, [
   #image("/assets/field-elements/Full-Field.png", )